 - Recognized by HealthGrades for outstanding quality and safety, having received six quality and patient safety awards in 2016.

 - Earned the prestigious Magnet designation for excellence in nursing from the American Nurses Credentialing Center (ANCC).
 Less than 7 percent of the nation's 5,700 hospitals registered with the American Hospital Association were awarded Magnet status as of 2011, according to the ANCC.

-- Achieved a perfect score on the LGBT Healthcare Equality Index for seven consecutive years.
+- Achieved a perfect score on the LGBT Healthcare Equality Index for eight consecutive years.
 The Human Rights Campaign Foundation, which administers the index, invites health care facilities to rate themselves on providing equitable, inclusive care for lesbian, gay, bisexual and transgender (LGBT) patients and their families.

 Today, you have many choices for where you receive health care.
 We believe it is critical for medical centers to provide data on performance so patients and their families can make informed decisions about where they seek care.